dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-python.md

 ---

-Ensure that pip within the virutual environment is up-to-date by running the following command:
+Ensure that pip within the virtual environment is up-to-date by running the following command:

 ```python
 python -m pip install --upgrade pip